-List your relevant work experience
+List your relevant work experience by project

 If you do have professional experience, I’d suggest you break it down into projects.
 For example: you worked on Project A for company X from dates Y to Z. This helps highlight your exposure to various technologies, making your resume more robust.